 Leak diverter tarps are extremely valuable tools for facility managers and maintenance teams during sudden storm events.
 Their biggest advantages include:

-- Fast Deployment: Storm leak tarps minimize operational downtime and costly damage through rapid installation; deployable in under 10 minutes by trained staff.
+- Fast Deployment: Storm leak tarps minimize operational downtime and costly damage through rapid installation

-- Cost-Efficiency: Rain diverter tarps serve as temporary yet highly effective alternatives to emergency structural repairs, buying time for proper fixes at standard rates rather than emergency pricing.
+- Cost-Efficiency: Rain diverters serve as temporary yet highly effective alternatives to emergency structural repairs

-- Enhanced Safety: Drain tarps keep floors dry, preventing slip hazards near personnel and sensitive equipment while maintaining safe working conditions.
+- Enhanced Safety: Keep floors dry, preventing slip hazards near personnel and sensitive equipment while maintaining safe working conditions.

 - Asset Protection: Leak diversion tarps shield expensive equipment, inventory, electronics, and documents from water damage that could cost thousands or millions in losses.